Northern Arizona University

 Ms. Rich is a 1991 graduate of the Eastman School of Music, where she earned a BM in violin performance and studied chamber music intensively for two years with members of the Cleveland Quartet.

-During the years 1991-94, she taught string methods classes at the University of Utah, coached the Utah Youth Symphony, and taught junior high and high school orchestras for the Davis County School District.
-From 1994-96, Ms. Rich taught elementary strings programs for the Tempe School District and taught with the Valley of the Sun Suzuki Association.
-In 1997, she received her master's degree in violin performance and completed long-term Suzuki training with Karin Hallberg and Louise Scott at Northern Arizona University, where she also taught string methods and served as a vice president and co-founder of the Arizona Suzuki Association.
+During the years 1991-1994, she taught string methods classes at the University of Utah, coached the Utah Youth Symphony, and taught junior high school and high school orchestras for the Davis County School District.
+From 1994-1996, MS. Rich taught elementary strings programs for the Tempe School District and taught with the Valley of the Sun Suzuki Association.
+In 1997, she received her master's degree in violin performance and completed long-term Suzuki training with Karin Hallberg and Louise Scott at Northern Arizona University where she also taught string methods and served as a vice president and co-founder of the Arizona Suzuki Association.

-She has played in many orchestras and music festivals including Tanglewood (MA), Music Academy of the West (CA), Heidelberg Castle Festival Opera Orchestra (Germany), Ballet West (UT), Eugene Symphony (OR), Oregon Mozart Players, Oregon Festival of American Music, Flagstaff Symphony Orchestra, and Oregon Coast Music Festival.
+She has played in many orchestra and music festivals including Tanglewood (MA), Music Academy of the West (CA), Heidelberg Castle Festival Opera Orchestra (Germany), Ballet West (UT), Eugene Symphony (OR), Oregon Mozart Players, Oregon Festival of American Music, Flagstaff Symphony, and Oregon Coast Music Festival.